jevlongkss/WD-Seatwork-4/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - Project Overview: A showcase of distinct design layouts for various features using only HTML and CSS.
-- Whats the purpose
+- Whats the purpose - To navigate through feature pages and explore unique and creative layouts.
-- What are key components
+- What are key components - Feature Page 1 and Feature Page 2, which display different design layouts.
-- What technology used and how it is used
+- What technology used and how it is used - The project utilizes pure HTML and CSS to create the design layouts without any additional frameworks or libraries.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional
+- HTML & CSS: The project utilizes pure HTML and CSS to create design layouts.
+Feature Pages: There are multiple feature pages, each showcasing a unique layout.
+Navigation: Users can navigate through different feature pages to view designs.
+Ownership: The website mentions that all rights are retained by Feature Display.
+These components contribute to the overall functionality and design of the website.

 ### Technology
 <!-- TODO: List of Technology Used -->